Dear Main Street, don't just focus on survival... Now is your time to thrive!

 The COVID-19 pandemic has disrupted almost everything in our daily lives and routines.
 It’s changed the way we work, if we’re still lucky enough to work at all right now.
 It’s changed the way we commute.
 It’s changed the way we shop and dine, the way we communicate, the way we workout and so much more.
 It’s taken friends and loved ones from us too early and has lead to sleepless nights and uncertainty for what the future might bring.

 Today, Main Streets and commercial centers around the world are working to rapidly reinvent themselves in an attempt to extend a lifeline to their struggling small businesses.
-Open streets, “streateries,” shared streets, expanded sidewalks, new bike lanes and more all in an effort to save the lifeblood of their local economies and the heart and soul of their communities.
+Open Streets, “streateries,” shared streets, expanded sidewalks, new bike lanes, and more, all in an effort to save the lifeblood of their local economies and the heart and soul of their communities.

 I wrote a bit last Fall about a trend we were seeing shifting customers and investment away from traditional shopping malls and back into local commercial centers like Main Streets.
 During COVID-19, those trends are only rapidly increasing during a period where outdoor commerce is viewed as far safer than confined, indoor spaces like shopping malls.
-As Main Streets continue to innovate creative solutions to their reopening challenges, I propose that the aim shouldn’t just be immediate “survival” but also, a look to the long-term on how Main Street can punch above it’s weight and become the social, cultural and local wealth engines we all know they’re capable of being.
+As Main Streets continue to innovate creative solutions to their reopening challenges, I propose that the aim shouldn’t just be immediate “survival” but also a look to the long-term on how Main Street can punch above its weight and become the social, cultural, and local wealth engines we all know they’re capable of being.

 Before COVID - The Trends